cyberbotics/webots/docs/guide/using-python.md

 ### Use an Alternative Python Version

-As explained above, the Python libraries for Webots are precompiled for Python 3.7, Python 2.7 and on Ubuntu for the default Python 3 version provided with the system.
+As explained above, the Python libraries for Webots are precompiled for the standard versions of Python 2.7, 3.7, 3.8, 3.9 and on Ubuntu for the default Python 3 version provided with the system.
-It is possible however to use another Python version by recompiling the Webots Python libraries.
+It is possible however to use another Python version, like Anaconda Python, by recompiling the Webots Python libraries.
 Such a task requires some knowledge in software installation, compilation from sources and Makefile.

 The general idea is to walk through the following steps: